Creeping Red Fescue Grass Seed

-Class One and/or Chantilly Creeping Red Fescue grass seed is an outstanding member of the cool season grass family.
-Class One and/or Chantilly has the ability to "creep" or spread through underground shoots which help repair damaged areas and fill in thin stands of lawn.
+Zeal, Class One and/or Chantilly Creeping Red Fescue grass seed are outstanding members of the cool season grass family.
+Zeal, Class One and/or Chantilly has the ability to "creep" or spread through underground shoots which help repair damaged areas and fill in thin stands of lawn.
 This revolutionary breed of creeping red fescue grass is a beautiful shade of green and will maintain is luxurious color without extra fertilizer.
 Creeping red fescue makes excellent lawns, golf greens and turf for ground cover in landscaping.
 It is also an important grass seed for shade and performs even on sandy soils.

 Seeding Rate & Planting Time

 - New turf: Sow 4 - 5 pounds creeping red fescue turf seed per 1,000 square feet or 160 - 200 lbs/acre for broadcast seeding